gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     modules.init_app(app)

     return app

 ```

 This is going to be our Flask App.This is the entry point to the API we're going to create in the next steps.
 If you study the code, you'll quickly understand what's going on from the comments.
 First the basic Flask App is initialized.
 Then the local config is loaded, the API extensions get implemented and the actual routes added to the app.
 The loaded extensions are making sure, that we can actually load our custom Swagger-UI from `static` and `app/templates` but are not
 part of this tutorial.
-Just use them and be happy ;).

 ### Integrate your custom Flask-RESTPlus API

-The core part of the API is Flask-RESTPlus.
-It'll give your server the possibility to not only automatically generate a swagger-ui for us,
+The core part of the API is [Flask-RESTPlus](https://flask-restplus.readthedocs.io/en/stable/) which is an extension for Flask that adds support for quickly building REST APIs and encourages best practices with minimal setup.
-that is generated from the annotations and data models in our code but also to serialize and de-serialize data objects.
+It'll give your server the possibility to not only automatically generate a swagger-ui for us, that is generated from the annotations and data models in our code but also to serialize and de-serialize data objects.

-So, please paste the following into `app/modules/api/__init__.py`:
+Please paste the following into `app/modules/api/__init__.py`:

 ```python
 # encoding: utf-8
 """